-Bollywood:The biggest trendsetter in India.
+Bollywood:The biggest trendsetter in India

-Some shops in small towns were still selling FRIEND caps from Maine Pyar Kiya & friendship bands from Kuch Kuch Hota Hai.
-Clearly, these Bollywood films still had an impact on the local fashion a decade or two later.
-In a few towns, men were wearing skinny jeans – not a Bollywood inspiration & the only digression -possibly a remnant of the skinny jeans trend that became rampant when some Indian denim brands(I worked for one from 07 to 09) launched their skinnies/slimfits in 2007-08.
-A shopkeeper in Bareilly who stocks skinnies for men says his contacts in Delhi, where the stock comes from, tell him what’s in.
+In small towns, many shops are still selling FRIEND caps from Maine Pyar Kiya & friendship bands from Kuch Kuch Hota Hai.
+Clearly, these Bollywood films still have an impact on the local fashion a decade later.
+In some towns, men are wearing skinny jeans – not a Bollywood inspiration & the only digression -possibly a remnant of the skinny jeans trend that became rampant when some Indian denim brands launched their range of skinnies and slimfits in 2007.
+A shopkeeper in Bareilly who stocks skinnies for men says his contacts in Delhi, where the stock comes from, tell him what’s in trend.

 Why runway trends don’t permeate to mass fashion in India?

-Isha Bhansali, stylist at Femina(studied fashion forecasting at LCF in 06) says, “runway trends don’t go mass because there is no link between Indian high street fashion and Indian fashion on the runways unlike markets abroad.
-Just how Zara follows catwalk to boardroom procedure…Indian high street labels like Chemistry do not do that with catwalk; they follow international high street.
+Isha Bhansali, stylist at Femina adds, “runway trends don’t go mass because there is no link between Indian high street fashion and Indian fashion on the runways unlike markets abroad.
+Just how Zara follows catwalk to boardroom procedure, Indian high street labels like Chemistry do not do that with catwalk; they follow international high street.

-But if designers don’t want to do so, it should be alright.
-Anand says, ”I design for a niche market.
-These are the mega mansions one would expect out of a luxury label.
+While Anand Bhushan designs for a niche market.
+He says, “These are the mega mansions one would expect out of a luxury label.
 I don’t want the world to own my clothes but crave in for a desire to own one.
 Restraining the supply chain in essential.”

 Trends in small towns